roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  Needless to say, I was furious.
 The fact that all of my idiot buddies, my douchebag teammates, all the cheerleaders and a big chunk of the student body had seen my mom's fucking tits and I still hadn't.
 They had glimpsed at perfection.
 They didn't deserve it.
 I had lived with her all my life and I had never seen them.
 I was the one person who deserved to see them most!
 I liked all these people typically, but right now, I kinda hated them all.

  But mostly, I was livid at Mom.
 How could she do this to me?
 This was over the line.
 Fun is fun, but now, she was truly torturing me.
 She had shown her body to everyone but me.
 My Dad, my friends, they all got to see her tits and I hadn't.
 She was evil.
 She had a dark side I never knew she had.
 She was willing to go a long way to drive me insane.
 She knew how badly I wanted her and she pulled this shit.
 The worst thing was I thought I had a chance today.
 But with that move she just pulled it was clear nothing had changed.
 She was still happy to torture me with her hot body.
-Report_Story #6